jacobhsu35/ISPP-paper/Data/README.txt

+# Jacob

-The genelists were downloaded from Clinical Genomics Database (CGD) on Jan 2015
+The genelists (AD, AR, XL, PAE, Adult, AD_AR) were downloaded from Clinical Genomics Database (CGD) on Jan 2015